microsoft/iot-cardboard-js/README.md

 This project is developed using Storybook - an open source tool for building UI components in isolation.
 Our [hosted storybook](https://main--601c6b2fcd385c002100f14c.chromatic.com) showcases the current library of **iot-cardboard-js** components.
 [Learn more about Storybook](https://storybook.js.org/).
 > Note: Stories which require authentication or API interaction can be found in the local development storybook.

-## Questions for maintainers 🙏
-If you have a question for one of the project maintainers, please post the question [here](https://github.com/microsoft/iot-cardboard-js/discussions/categories/q-a).
-We'll get back to you as soon as possible!
 ## Using **iot-cardboard-js** components 🔥
 ### Installing
 Install our `beta` package from npm with: